-Nick Strawhecker made plenty of stops on his way back home to Omaha, where he opened the city’s first certified Neapolitan pizzera in 2008.
+Nick Strawhecker made plenty of stops on his way back home to Omaha, where he opened the city’s first certified Neapolitan pizzeria in 2008.
 Born in Nebraska, Strawhecker moved around a lot beginning in his teens, when his family relocated to England for three years.
-During that time, and since, Strawhecker traveled extenisvely throughout Europe.
+During that time, and since, Strawhecker traveled extensively throughout Europe.
 This not only shaped his worldview, it also exposed him to a variety of foods that people simply do not encounter in the American Midwest.
-Strawhecker said these foreign excusrions tempted his palate and planted in his mind the desire to one day run his own restaurant.
+Strawhecker said these foreign excursions tempted his palate and planted in his mind the desire to one day run his own restaurant.

 A graduate of Johnson & Wales culinary school in Providence, Rhode Island, Strawhecker has also studied at The Italian Culinary Institute for Foreigners.
 He lived briefly in the Piedmont region as well as Tuscany.